sphinx-contrib/matlabdomain/README.rst

    properties, methods) to links Valid values are ``"basic"`` and ``"all"``.

-   * ``"basic"`` - Auto-links (1) known classes or functions that appear in docstring lines that begin with "See also" and any subsequent lines before the next blank line (unknown names are wrapped in double-backquotes), and (2) property and method names that appear in lists under "<MyClass> Properties:" and "<MyClass> Methods:" headings in class docstrings.
+   * ``"basic"`` - Auto-links (1) known classes, functions, properties, or methods that appear in docstring lines that begin with "See also" and any subsequent lines before the next blank line (unknown names are wrapped in double-backquotes), and (2) property and method names that appear in lists under "<MyClass> Properties:" and "<MyClass> Methods:" headings in class docstrings.

-   * ``"all"`` - Auto-links everything included with ``"basic"``, plus all known classes and functions everywhere else they appear in any docstring, and any names ending with "()" within class, property, or method docstrings that match a method of the corresponding class.
+   * ``"all"`` - Auto-links everything included with ``"basic"``, plus all known classes and functions everywhere else they appear in any docstring, any names ending with "()" within class, property, or method docstrings that match a method of the corresponding class, and any property or method names in their own docstrings.
+Note that a non-breaking space before or after a name will prevent auto-linking.

    Default is ``None``. *Added in Version 0.20.0*.